EsraaHaggag/EsraaHaggag/README.md

 ## 🚀 About Me
 I am a Backend Developer specializing in ASP.NET Core, focused on building scalable and maintainable systems using Clean Architecture and Domain-Driven Design (DDD).

-⚡ Philosophy: *"Make it work, make it right, make it maintainable."*

 ---